MarinMakers/cc-jammer/README.md

-# cc-scanner
+# cc-jammer
-A wireless frequency scanner for ComputerCraft
+A wireless frequency jammer for ComputerCraft.
+Cycles through all wireless sygnals and transmits bad messages.